 And in areas where this is common practice, sellers don’t do inspections before selling.

 But when you have them done up front, it does two things:

 When you don’t do them, it’s almost certain that the buyer will make their offer contingent on their own inspections.

 This will increase the likelihood of them asking you to make repairs and/or renegotiate the price.

-And it increases the chances of them getting nervous and backing out of the sale.
+And it increases the chances of them getting nervous and backing out of the sale of your home.

-If you want to sell fast and for top dollar, you need to minimize the questions buyers have before they submit an offer on your home.
+If you want to sell fast and for top dollar, you need to make sure you minimize the questions potential buyers have before they submit an offer on your home.

 Getting inspections before selling does this.

 If the property you’re selling is a single-family residence, these are the inspections you’ll want to have done:

 If you have a condo/townhome where the HOA is responsible for the roof, then you only need the property and termite inspections.